-The Local Government Act (1972) and the Accounts And Audit Regulations (2003), make statutory provision for a local authority to maintain an adequate and effective system of internal audit of its accounting records and of its system of internal control in accordance with proper internal audit practices.
+To ensure that authorities make arrangements for the proper administration of their financial affairs, The Local Government Act (1972) and the Accounts And Audit Regulations 2003 (As Amended), make statutory provision for a local authority to maintain an adequate and effective system of internal audit of its accounting records and of its system of internal control in accordance with proper internal audit practices.

-The Council requires internal auditors to function professionally, adhering to the codes of ethics, standards and guidelines of relevant professional bodies and, in particular, Internal Audit is required to conform to the CIPFA Code of Practice for Internal Audit in Local Government in the UK, published in 2003.
+The Council requires internal auditors to function professionally, adhering to the codes of ethics, standards and guidelines of relevant professional bodies and, in particular, Internal Audit is required to conform to the CIPFA Code of Practice for Internal Audit in Local Government in the United Kingdom 2006 (The Code).